markusvoelter/ProgrammingBasics/doc/chapter01_values/index.md

 and when evaluated, it represents a value.
 A cell, thus, _identifies_ a
 value: you identify it via its coordinates (e.g., `A0`, `B2`, etc.).

-If you have had some exposure to programming before, you have probably heard the word "variable".
+> :computer: If you have had some exposure to programming before, you have probably heard the word "variable".
 Are cells variables?
 Not really.
 Similarly to cells, a variable is a name for a value.
 But more specifically, and more technically, it refers to a location in the